Driven transport on a flexible polymer with particle recycling: a model inspired by transcription and translation: Results

-{\it Coupling polymer conformation and transport.} In the previous sections we assumed that the transport process does not interact with the lattice conformation.
+In the previous sections we assumed that the transport process does not interact with the lattice conformation.
 Here we impose that the particle density stiffens the polymer and hence controls the global configuration of the lattice.
 In turn this will have a repercussion on the particle recycling that depends on $R$.

 If the persistence length of the lattice $l_p$ is larger than the particle's footprint $\ell$, the transport process does not affect the end-to-end distance.
 Instead, if $\ell/2 \geq l_p$, the presence of a particle on the lattice flattens the region of the lattice corresponding to its footprint; as a consequence, the particle density $\rho$ influences the end-to-end distance, changing the features of particle recycling.
-We compute an effective persistence length $l_\textrm{eff}$ by considering the portion of the lattice occupied by particles ($\rho \ell$), which has a persistence length $\ell/2$ equal to half the particle length $\ell$, and the portion of the lattice that is empty ($1-\rho \ell$), with a persistence length $l_p$: $l_\textrm{eff} = \rho \frac{\ell^2}{2} + (1-\rho\ell)l_p.$ This relation is valid only when $\ell/2 \geq l_p$, and otherwise $l_\textrm{eff} = l_p$.
+To compute the effective persistence length $l_\textrm{eff}$ of a lattice covered with particles we consider a freely-jointed chain composed by fragments of polymers with two different Kuhn lengths: $\ell$ that corresponds to a particle footprint, and $2l_p$ for the empty lattice.
+In the limit $L$ much greater than the Kuhn length one recovers the results for the end-to-end distance Eq.~(\ref{eq::R}) of the worm-like chain model mentioned in Section \ref{subs:coupling}, with a Kuhn segment equal to twice the persistence length.
+Knowing that the portion of the lattice occupied by particles is $\rho \ell$, and that the portion of the empty lattice is ($1-\rho \ell$), we obtain $l_\textrm{eff} = \rho \frac{\ell^2}{2} + (1-\rho\ell)l_p$, assuming orientation independence between particle-occupied and free-chain fragments.
+This relation, which, for the sake of clarity we derive in Appendix~\ref{app:leff}, is valid only when $\ell/2 \geq l_p$, and otherwise $l_\textrm{eff} = l_p$.
 We can then redefine

 where

 Here $R_0$ is the mean end-to-end distance of an empty polymer and $F_\rho = R/R_0\geq 1$ is a measure of how much the polymer is flattened by the particle occupancy.
 We use either $R$ or $F_\rho$ as proxies for the polymer conformation.
 The parameter $\Gamma$ then reads